eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_windows.rst

 Dependencies
 ------------

-*eProsima Fast RTPS* has the following dependencies, when installed from binaries in a Windows environment:
+*eProsima Fast DDS* has the following dependencies, when installed from binaries in a Windows environment:

 * :ref:`tinyxml2_bw`
 * :ref:`openssl_bw`